Eeek! See the The BIG Mistakes You’re Making Choosing A Roof Shingle Color!

 There are browns, tans, blues, grays, blacks, greens and even a reddish color.
 Eliminate the ones you absolutely dislike.

-For me I automatically eliminated red, green and tan and blue.
+For me I automatically eliminated red, dark green and sand/tan and light and dark blue.

 Some brochures have an artist rendering of the shingle color and the shading, as seen in the brochure at the bottom of the picture below.
 Take notes of which ones you love and dislike.